-Plenty of nice bikes fall into the £1,000–£2,000 price range.
+Plenty of great bikes fall into the £1,000–£2,000 price range.
 So many in fact, that picking one can be quite a headache.
 If your budget stretches up to £2K, you will be spoilt for choice so you really need to have a clear idea of what you want.

 The main thing to bear in mind is that while all the road bikes in this price bracket are suitable for any type of tarmac-related riding, they start to become more tailored to specific purposes — branching off down either the sportive/endurance or racing route.

 Generally speaking, at this price weights will drop and you may start to see some features that have trickled down from the bikes ridden by the pros.
 Aero optimisation, for instance, whether it be the shape of the frame’s tubes, the position of the brakes or the depth of the rims.
 You can also expect a higher grade of materials and components.